zengchai/Dapps/README.md

 ### Reminder

-Install the MetaMask extension for your browser if you haven't already.
+***Install the MetaMask extension for your browser if you haven't already***

 Once installed, add the custom network with the following details:

 Network Name: Hardhat (or any name you prefer)